pradyun/Py2C/README.md

 ﻿Py2C
 ====
-Py2C is a translator for translating implicitly statically typed Python code into human-readable C code, a bit like what humans would write.
+Py2C is a translator for translating implicitly statically typed Python code into human-readable C++ code, a bit like what humans would write.
 The code has no Python API calls.
 The generated code can be run without Python headers as it does not embed Python.